 FROM t1 WHERE c1 LIKE "%abc%" AND c2 LIKE "%abc%";

-The USE_PX hint forces the server to use the PX (parallel execution) mode when executing SQL statements.
-The PX mode allows SQL statements to be executed in a multithreaded manner, thereby improving query performance.
-Typically, the USE_PX hint is used in conjunction with the PARALLEL hint to specify the number of threads for parallel execution.
-By default, the system uses the USE_PX hint.
+USE_PX Hint forces the server to execute SQL statements in parallel execution (PX) mode.
+PX mode allows SQL statements to be executed using multiple threads, thereby improving query performance.
+Typically, the USE_PX Hint is used together with the PARALLEL Hint to specify the number of threads for parallel execution.
+By default, the system uses the USE_PX Hint.

 Syntax

-The syntax for the USE_PX hint is as follows:
+The syntax of the USE_PX Hint is as follows:

 /*+ USE_PX */